qizhongzhi/library_room/README.md

 `@user.save`
 `exit`

 ####Advanced Search
 User can use advanced search to search room using name, size and location.

+####Special test case A: The system can handle the scenario where an admin deletes a room that has a reservation.

+####Special test case B: The system can handle the scenario that admins delete library member who have currently reserved a room.

+#### Extra credit features
+The admin can make multiple reservations for a library member.

+####Matters needing attention
+1. When an admin changes his/hers status to user, he/she has no authority to update him/herself to admin again.
+Only the preconfigured admin has the authority to update user back to admin.
+2. When an admin/user does not log in, it will only show the number of the room and the admin/user can not see other information.
+3. An admin can change the bookings of preconfigured admin and users, and users cannot change the bookings of amin and preconfigure admin.
+4. The booking history will always be recorded which will be show at 'My reservation', even if the booking is over.
+5. The status of the room will change from 'booked' to 'available' if the reservation is deleted.
+6. The booking time is quite flexible, which can be one hour and two hours, and the start time can be from **:00, **:15, **:30, and **:45.
+7. When users finish the booking early, they can delete the booking manually by deleting his booking record.
+Also when the booking time is over, the room will be released automatically.
+8. When the room is booked beyond one week from present day, it will show prohibit error 'Start time cannot be booked beyond a week'.
+9. The booking history for a particular user is stored in 'My Reservation'

 ####User Permissions
 1. Preconfigured admin: